MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-XIV-Commodity-Credit-Corporation-Department-Agriculture/subchapter-A-General-Regulations-Policies/part-1416-Emergency-Agricultural-Disaster-Assistance-Programs/subpart-D-Livestock-Indemnity-Program/section-1416.305.md

 ##### § 1416.305 Application process. #####

+(a) Notices of loss and applications for payment that had been filed under the regulations in effect at the time of filing and which had been issued an administrative decision for either a 2017 or 2018 program year loss are not eligible for consideration under paragraph (b) of this section, unless the administrative decision was based only on a failure to submit the notice of loss or application for payment by the prior applicable deadline.
+In that instance, the owner or contract grower must file a notice under paragraph (b) to receive a new decision.

-(a) A producer or contract grower that suffered livestock losses that creates or could create a claim for benefits must:
+(b) A livestock owner or contract grower that suffered livestock losses must:

-(1) For losses on or after October 1, 2011, and before January 1, 2015, provide a notice of loss and application for payment to FSA no later than January 30, 2015.

-(2) For 2015 calendar year and subsequent year losses, provide a notice of loss to FSA within the earlier of:

-(i) 30 calendar days of when the loss of livestock is apparent to the participant or
+(1) For 2017 and subsequent program years, provide a notice of loss, by livestock unit, to FSA by the later of 30 calendar days of when the loss of livestock is first apparent to the livestock owner or contract grower or December 3, 2018.

-(ii) 30 calendar days after the end of the calendar year in which the loss of livestock occurred.

-(3) The participant must submit the notice of loss required in paragraphs (a)(1) and (2) of this section to the FSA administrative county office that maintains the participant's farm records for the agricultural operation.
+(2) Submit the notice of loss required in paragraph (b)(1) of this section to the FSA county office responsible for servicing the physical location county where the loss occurred.

-(b) In addition to the notices of loss required in paragraph (a)(2) of this section, a participant must also submit a completed application for payment no later than 30 calendar days after the end of the calendar year in which the loss of livestock occurred.
+(c) In addition to the notice of loss required in paragraph (b) of this section, a participant must also submit a completed application for payment, by livestock unit:

+(1) For losses apparent in 2017, by December 3, 2018.

+(2) For losses apparent in 2018 and subsequent years, by no later than 60 calendar days after the end of the calendar year in which the eligible loss condition occurred.

-(c) A participant must also provide a copy of the grower contract, if a contract grower, and other supporting documents required for determining eligibility as an applicant at the time the participant submits the completed application for payment.
+(d) A participant must provide other supporting documents required for determining eligibility as an applicant at the time the participant submits the completed application for payment.
 Supporting documents must include:

 (1) Evidence of loss,

 (2) Current physical location of livestock in inventory,

-(3) Physical location of claimed livestock at the time of death,
+(3) Physical location of claimed livestock at the time of death or injury,

-(4) Inventory numbers and other inventory information necessary to establish actual mortality as required by FSA,
+(4) Inventory numbers for the livestock unit and other inventory information necessary to establish actual mortality as required by FSA,

 (5) A farm operating plan, if a current farm operating plan is not already on file in the FSA county office,

-(6) Documentation of the adverse weather event from an official weather reporting data source that is determined by FSA to be reputable and available in the public domain such as, but not limited to, NOAA, from which State and County FSA Offices can validate the adverse weather event occurred, and
+(6) Documentation of the adverse weather event from an official weather reporting data source that is determined by FSA to be reputable and available in the public domain such as, but not limited to, NOAA, from which State and County FSA Offices can validate the adverse weather event occurred,

-(7) Documentation to substantiate eligible animal attacks by animals or avian predators showing confirmation of the eligible animal or avian attack obtained from a source such as, but not limited to, the following:
+(7) Documentation to substantiate eligible attacks obtained from a source such as, but not limited to, the following:

 (i) APHIS,

 (ii) State level Department of Natural Resources, or

-(iii) Other sources or documentation, as determined by the Deputy Administrator.
+(iii) Other sources or documentation, such as third parties, as determined by the Deputy Administrator, and

+(8) If livestock are injured and sold at a reduced price.

+(i) Documentation of injured livestock's gross price, and

+(ii) Documentation to substantiate injury of livestock due to an eligible adverse weather event or eligible attack.

-(8) The livestock producer may supplement additional documentation to support eligible adverse weather events and eligible attacks by animal or avian predators, as determined by the Deputy Administrator.
+(9) The livestock producer may supplement additional documentation to support the eligible loss condition, as determined by the Deputy Administrator.

+(10) In addition, contract growers must provide a copy of the grower contract.

-(d) The participant must provide adequate proof that the death of the eligible livestock occurred as a direct result of an eligible adverse weather event or attacks by animals reintroduced into the wild by the Federal Government or protected by Federal law, including wolves and avian predators, in the calendar year for which benefits are requested.
-The quantity and kind of livestock that died as a direct result of the eligible adverse weather event during the calendar year for which benefits are being requested may be documented by: Purchase records; veterinarian records; bank or other loan papers; rendering-plant truck receipts; Federal Emergency Management Agency records; National Guard records; written contracts; production records; Internal Revenue Service records; property tax records; private insurance documents; and other similar verifiable documents as determined by FSA.
+(e) For death losses or losses resulting from injured livestock sold at a reduced price, the participant must provide adequate proof that the death or injury of the eligible livestock occurred as a direct result of an eligible loss condition, as opposed to any other possible or potential cause of loss.
+The quantity and kind of livestock that died as a direct result of the eligible loss condition may be documented by: Purchase records; veterinarian records; bank or other loan papers; rendering-plant truck receipts; Federal Emergency Management Agency records; National Guard records; written contracts; production records; Internal Revenue Service records; property tax records; private insurance documents; and other similar verifiable documents as determined by FSA.
+The quantity and kind of livestock that died or has been injured and sold at a reduced price as a direct result of an eligible attack must be substantiated by documentation of confirmed kills observed by an acceptable source as specified in paragraphs (d)(7) and (g) of this section.

-(e) If adequate verifiable proof of death documentation is not available, the participant may provide reliable records, in conjunction with verifiable beginning and ending inventory records, as proof of death.
+(f) If adequate verifiable proof of death or injury documentation is not available, the participant may provide reliable records, in conjunction with verifiable beginning and ending inventory records, as proof of death or injury.
 Reliable records may include contemporaneous producer records, dairy herd improvement records, brand inspection records, vaccination records, dated pictures, and other similar reliable documents as determined by FSA.

+(g) For 2018 and subsequent calendar years, for livestock death losses due to disease, a licensed veterinarian's certification of livestock deaths may be accepted as verifiable proof of death, if reliable beginning inventory data is available, only if the veterinarian provides a written statement containing all of the following:

+(1) Veterinarian's personal observation of the animals and knowledge of how the deaths of the livestock were because of disease caused or exacerbated by an eligible adverse weather event;

+(2) Livestock deaths were not otherwise avoidable and preventable using good animal husbandry and management protocols and practices by the livestock producer; and

+(3) Other information required by FSA to determine the certification acceptable.

+(4) Information furnished by the participant and the veterinarian will be used to determine eligibility for program benefits.
+Furnishing the information is voluntary; however, without all required information program benefits will not be approved or provided

-(f) Certification of livestock deaths by third parties may be accepted if verifiable beginning and ending inventory data is available only if verifiable proof of death records or reliable proof of death records in conjunction with verifiable beginning and ending inventory records are not available and both of the following conditions are met:
+(h) Certification of livestock deaths or injuries by third parties may be accepted if verifiable beginning and ending inventory data is available only if proof of death records in conjunction with verifiable beginning and ending inventory records are not available and both of the following conditions are met:

 (1) The livestock owner or livestock contract grower, as applicable, certifies in writing: